hapax/hapax.github.io/assets/reading.md

 to the other rigorous interpretation of virtual particles: *off-shell* excitations mediating interactions in quantum field theory.

+I expect that we can generalize the cubic example to multiple particle species and more interesting interactions, and see how, for example, changes in the state of some species $i$ are sped up by interactions through a coupled species $j$, which is "unobserved" in the sense that we use changes in $N_i$.
+I'll leave this for another time though!

 #### References

 <!-- - ["Energy Cost of Information Transfer"](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.46.623)